 What’s important about the zero awards is that internally it proved that it was possible.
 It proved the impossible was possible, and now, it gets proven again and again and again and again.
 At our Sugar Land Hospital — I was out there a couple months ago — I awarded seven at once for them in different categories.
 Never done that before.
 And 2 weeks ago, they were announced as a Malcolm Baldrige National Quality Award winner.

-This story was recorded at the Institute for Healthcare Improvement’s 28th Annual National Forum in Orlando, Florida, on December 4–7, 2016 by Mary Jane Kornacki on behalf of NEJM Catalyst and originally appeared on the NEJM Catalyst website on February 21, 2017.
+This story was recorded live at the Institute for Healthcare Improvement’s 28th Annual National Forum in Orlando, Florida, on December 4–7, 2016 by Mary Jane Kornacki on behalf of NEJM Catalyst and originally appeared on the NEJM Catalyst website on February 21, 2017.
 We wish to thank IHI for support of this project, especially Madge Kaplan for her technical advice and guidance.
 Click here for more Lessons in Leadership stories.